-The Royal Toxophilite Society, the oldest and, for many years the most influential English Archery Club, was founded as the Toxophilite Society on the 3rd April 1781 by Sir Aston Lever, a Lancashire aristocrat, business man and sportsman, and Thomas Waring, Superintendent of Sir Astons “Museum of Collections” in Leicester House, London.
+The Royal Toxophilite Society, the oldest and, for many years the most influential English Archery Club, was founded as the Toxophilite Society on the 3rd April 1781 by Sir Ashton Lever, a Lancashire aristocrat, business man and sportsman, and Thomas Waring, Superintendent of Sir Ashtons “Museum of Collections” in Leicester House, London.
 Thomas Waring had taken up archery in an attempt to “alleviate oppressions upon his chest caused by sitting too long and too close at his desk and pressing his breast too much against it”.
-He had derived ‘great benefit’ from the exercise and Sir Aston decided to follow suit.
+He had derived ‘great benefit’ from the exercise and Sir Ashton decided to follow suit.

 They were quickly joined by the remaining members of the Finsbury Archers, who had not shot since 1763, (Mr Philip Constable bought with him certain trophies and regalia of that society), and a eclectic mixture of Military Men, Clerics, Authors and Politicians numbering sixteen in total.

 In 1787 HRH the Prince of Wales became the first Royal Patron establishing a tradition which continues to this day.
 The most recent occasion on which the Society has been graced with the presence of their Royal Patron was at a shoot in Windsor Great Park attended by HM Queen Elizabeth II in July 2013.

 The Society thrived, by 1791 it had 170 members but it was not to last, by 1817 due mainly to the effects of the Napoleonic wars membership was down to only 16

 However, the Society survived, being one of only five out of more than 30 such organisations to do so.